dialectlabs/data-service/README.md

     ]
   }
   ```
-- `POST /dialects/:public_key/messages` — Create a new message in a dialect.
+- `POST /dialects/:address/messages` — Create a new message in a dialect.
   ```json
   {
     "text": "<text>"
   }
   ```
-- `DELETE /dialects/:public_key` — Delete a dialect.

 ### Data structures